yatongshi/Portfolio/TVX Research.md

 ### Here is a link to the full project code and repository: <a href="https://github.com/yatongshi/TVX-Research/tree/main"> TVX </a>

 _Main Question: how do we attract more people to try out TVX's cleaning products?_
-* Using Google Analytics, I examined users by country, engagement rate, time, and conversion to from visit to customer.
+* Using Google Analytics data, I examined users by country, engagement rate, time, and conversion to from visit to customer. <br />
-* (add another line of description here)<br />

 ### Results of Report
 From this research I derived new key findings that can lead to higher engagement rate, return and revenue for the company. <br />